-The cold load pick-up function (abbreviated "CLP" in event block names) generates events and registers from the status changes in the events listed below.
+The vector jump function (abbreviated "VJP" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
 The events triggered by the function are recorded with a time stamp.

 The function's outputs can be used for direct I/O controlling and user logic programming.
-The function also provides a resettable cumulative counter for the CLPU ACT and BLOCKED events.
+The function also provides a resettable cumulative counter for the ALARM, TRIP and BLOCKED events.